 Review Procedures and Criteria

 Review policies and procedures regarding PBM requirements for implementing the terms of its contracts with its vendors.
 Review to assess if there are differing standards for the vendor’s conduct that may, for example, be based on the type of pharmacy: chain, retail, mail order, specialty or affiliate.
-Standards should be applied in a non-discriminatory manner such that PBM does permit the vendor to favor an affiliate over a non-affiliate pharmacy, for example.
+Standards should be applied in a non-discriminatory manner such that the PBM does permit the vendor to favor an affiliate over a non-affiliate pharmacy, for example.

 Review policies and procedures for providing information to pharmacies about vendors with whom the PBM contracts to perform certain functions.
 Review all documentation to assess if the PBM provides reasonably sufficient information to pharmacies such that they would understand the exact function of the vendor and how the pharmacy is to interact with the vendor.

-Review contracts between PBM and its vendors to ensure the PBM does not permit its vendors to engage in activities that are prohibited under state law.
+Review contracts between the PBM and its vendors to ensure the PBM does not permit its vendors to engage in activities that are prohibited under state law.
 For example, if state law prohibits a PBM from charging fees to a pharmacy, the PBM should not have a contract with a vendor that allows the vendor to charge the prohibited fees.

 Assess whether the PBM effectively implements its own contractual obligations with its vendors and pharmacies that interact with the vendor.
 The PBM should implement requirements in a non-discriminatory manner that is consistent with state law.
 For example, the PBM should not implement its contracts in a manner that favors its affiliate pharmacies over non-affiliated pharmacies.

-*We believe this standard is applicable to the relations between the PBM and the pharmacy (aka provider)

 STANDARDS

-PHARMACY BENEFITS MANAGERS
+PHARMACY BENEFIT MANAGERS

 PROVIDER/PHARMACY RELATIONS